prajwalmenala/demo2/README.md

 "my name is prajwalm"
-"my name is prajwal m"
+"my name is prajwalm"
+this is an example for pull